swanandp/swanand.pagnis.in/source/about/index.markdown

 ## I am interested in

-- Build great software that makes lives easier, adds value
+- Building great software that makes lives easier, adds value
-- Work with great, like minded people and learn from them
+- Working with great, like minded people and learn from them
-- Build communities, attend meetups, organize conferences
+- Building communities, attend meet-ups, organize conferences
-- Contribute to open source
+- Making significant contributions to open source

 ## I am good at

-- Building software
+- Building usable, maintainable software
-- Problem Solving
+- Problem Solving, often of analytical nature, but not necessarily so
-- Mentoring juniors, building people
+- Mentoring juniors, building people, building teams
 - Building and shaping communities